Payal Fort

-Nowadays the fort is undertaken by Archaeological Survey of India.
+At present the fort has been undertaken by Archaeological Survey of India.
 Most of the part of The Fort has been renovated by Archaeological Survey of India but some of the interior renovation work is in under process.

 In early centuries PAYAL was known as SAHIBGARH, after that Maharaja Amar Singh changed its name.
-The exact reason behind this does not know by anyone.
+The exact reason behind this is not known yet.

 The interior of the fort is deteriorating.